-Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action) Instructions for Overall Compliance Determination Narrative compliance or conclusions.
-T not meet the s below must include a comprehensive discussion of all the evidence relied upon in making the non-compliance determination, the auditor's analysis and reasoning, and the auditor's his discussion must also include corrective action recommendations where the facility does tandard.
-These recommendations must be included in the Final Report, accompanied by specific corrective actions taken by the facility. abusiveness to completed with containing numbers and screening tool "High Risk See health staff for admission.
-Contransfer to be reassessment affirmative reassessment affirmative reassessment affirmative documents." cedures 810.1, 810.2, and 730.2 govern the screening for risk of victimization and upon admission to the facility.
-The procedures require an initial assessment to be hin 72 hours by intake staff.
-Specifically, a classification assessment is completed, merous variables which gauge the propensity for abusiveness or victimization.
-This I considers all identified criteria as per standard 115.41.
-Any offender who scores as a xual Victim" (HRSV) and/or "High Risk Sexual Aggressor" (HRSA) is referred to mental r follow-up.
-It was evident that staff performs this assessment immediately upon lassification assessments are reviewed and updated as needed for inmates received via housed in the general population.
-The operating procedures also require a 21 day assessment on all admissions regardless of the status of new information.
-The auditor umentation of classification assessments and reassessments and determined that r victimization and abusiveness are conducted in compliance with the standards.
+The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
+This discussion must also include corrective action recommendations where the facility does not meet the standard.
+These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

+Operating Procedures 810.1, 810.2, and 730.2 govern the screening for risk of victimization and abusiveness upon admission to the facility.
+The procedures require an initial assessment to be completed within 72 hours by intake staff.
+Specifically, a classification assessment is completed, containing numerous variables which gauge the propensity for abusiveness or victimization.
+This screening tool considers all identified criteria as per standard 115.41.
+Any offender who scores as a "High Risk Sexual Victim" (HRSV) and/or "High Risk Sexual Aggressor" (HRSA) is referred to mental health staff for follow-up.
+It was evident that staff performs this assessment immediately upon admission.
+Since admissions are normally later in the evening, the Lieutenants conduct the admission.
+Classification assessments are reviewed and updated as needed for inmates received via transfer to be housed in the general population.
+The operating procedures also require a 21-day reassessment based on any additional and relevant information received.
+VADOC conducts a reassessment on all admissions regardless of the status of new information.
+The auditor reviewed documentation of classification assessments and reassessments and determined that screenings for victimization and abusiveness are conducted in compliance with the standards.